 Therefore, I explore the role of painting in the digital age by creating dynamic paintings of vibrant color that are built up through fragmentation, individual micro-stories as well as moments of sheer abstraction.

 The digital processing of the images, gives rise to new structures, which are then manually applied to the canvas.
-There is a reuse of pre-existing data that returns back to material reality.
+There is a reuse of pre-existing data that returns it back to material reality.

-From abstract landscapes to scenes reminiscent of video games, my paintings play with the boundaries between the familiar and the unexpected, while an underlying sense of humoristic mood lurks behind the brushstrokes.
+From abstract landscapes to scenes reminiscent of video games, my paintings play with the boundaries between the familiar and the unexpected, while an underlying sense of whimsical mood lurks behind the brushstrokes.
 These playful scenarios are articulated in an unencrypted language that invites the viewer to interpret it from scratch, like a psychological test.